 18. Bones And Fat Trimmings

-Tidbits from your food whether cooked or uncooked contain fat trimmed from bones and meat and can cause an upset stomach along with vomiting.
+Tidbits from your food whether cooked or uncooked contain fat trimmed from bones and meat and can cause an upset stomach, along with vomiting.

-The liver is a great source of iron, protein, and other nutrients your cat needs for their overall health and wellbeing.
-But excess of vitamin A can be too much of a good thing.
+Liver is a great source of iron, protein, and other nutrients your cat needs for its overall health and well-being.
+However, excess of vitamin A can be too much of a good thing.

 20. Yeast Dough

-The yeast present in loaves of bread and pizza doughs can very quickly produce a sufficient amount of alcohol and carbon dioxide to cause problems for your cat.
+The yeast present in loaves of bread and pizza dough can very quickly produce a sufficient amount of alcohol and carbon dioxide that cause problems for your cat.

 The Best Diet For Maine Coon

-The best diet for a Maine Coon includes good quality dry food, and an occasional mix of wet and dry maybe 2 to 3 times a week.
+The best diet for a Maine Coon includes high-quality dry food with occasional wet food which contains a higher moisture content maybe 2 to 3 times a week.

 Your Maine Coon’s diet should be nutritionally balanced and should consist of the following elements:

-Proteins provide your cat with amino acids required to build tissues.
+Proteins provide your cat with the amino acids required to build tissues.
 Animal protein gives a lot of essential amino acids to your cat.

 Fats can also provide your Maine Coon cat with essential fatty acids to help keep their fur and skin shiny and healthy.

 Carbohydrates give your cat energy however a cat’s body is designed for a low-carbohydrate diet.

 4. Vitamins And Minerals

 Your cat needs vitamin A and vitamin B because their bodies cannot produce these vitamins on their own.

-Water is essential for your Maine Coon’s normal body functions and helps their bodies absorb important nutrients.
+Water is essential for your Maine Coon’s normal body functions and helps their bodies absorb important nutrients